Induced modules for modular Lie algebras: Use of -envelopes.

-\begin{theorem} Let $L$ be a Lie algebra over the field $F$ of characteristic $p \ne 0$ and let $S$ be a subalgebra of $L$.
-Let $X$ be a finite set of finite dimensional $L$-modules and let $Y$ be a finite set of finite dimensional $S$-modules.
-Then there exists a category $\C$ of finite dimensional $L$-modules containing the modules in $X$, and a category $\D$ of finite dimensional $S$-modules containing the modules in $\C$ regarded as $S$-modules and the modules in $Y$ such that the restriction functor $\res:\C \to \D$ has a left adjoint $\ind_\D^\C : \D \to \C$. \end{theorem}
+\begin{theorem} Let $L$ be a Lie algebra over a field $F$ of characteristic $p \ne0$ and let $S$ be a subalgebra of $L$.
+Let $X$ be a finite set of finite-dimensional $L$-modules.
+Let $D$ be the category of all finite-dimensional $S$-modules.
+Then there exists a category $\C$ of finite-dimensional $L$-modules such that $X\subseteq \C$ and the restriction functor $\res_\D^\C:\C \to \D$ has a left adjoint $\ind_\D^\C: \to \C$. \end{theorem}